ePub support ending in Microsoft Edge

 |The print spooler service may intermittently have issues completing a print job and may result in a print job being canceled or failing.
 Some apps may close or generate errors when the print spooler fails and you may receive a remote procedure call error (RPC error) from some printing utility or printing apps.|| |

 This issue is resolved in KB4524147.

 When setting up a new Windows device during the Out of Box Experience (OOBE), you might be unable to create a local user when using Input Method Editor (IME).
 This issue might affect you if you are using the IME for Chinese, Japanese, or Korean languages.Note This issue does not affect using a Microsoft Account during OOBE.

 This issue is resolved in KB4530684.

 Before installing this update

 Microsoft strongly recommends you install the latest servicing stack update (SSU) for your operating system before installing the latest cumulative update (LCU).
-SSUs improve the reliability of the update process to mitigate potential issues while installing the LCU.
+SSUs improve the reliability of the update process to mitigate potential issues while installing the LCU and applying Microsoft security fixes.
 For more information, see Servicing stack updates.

 Install this update

 |Windows Update and Microsoft Update||No||See the other option below.|

 |Microsoft Update Catalog||Yes||To get the standalone package for this update, go to the Microsoft Update Catalog website.|